CSR & Holcim Staff Association

 The Association also advises or represents individuals and workgroups to resolve misunderstandings or problems, and in situations where the members have been poorly or unjustly treated by the company.

 Given the size of CSR, Holcim and Wilmar, even with the best of intentions, things can go wrong.
 There are many managers, which means from time to time, some may do the wrong thing by their staff.
-The Association's job is to represent your views and endeavour to help resolve problems within the framework of Awards, Staff Enterprise Agreements, the Fair Work legislation and other legislation if applicable.
+The Association's focus is on representing member's views and endeavouring to help resolve problems within the framework of employment contracts, enterprise agreements, awards, the Fair Work legislation and other legislation where applicable.